pierrebelin/universign/README.md

 # Universign Service

 This library is unofficial, not developed by Universign.
+It only contains usual functions used for Universign : send documents for signature, download it.

 If you need help to implements this service on your website, feel free to contact me at : contact@pierrebelin.fr